data-edu/data-science-in-education/README.md

 10. Walkthrough #4: Creating Network Graphs of Simulated Data

-    - Add a discussion of use cases for network analysis to our existing social media example

 11. Walkthrough #5: Exploring Nationally- and Internationally-Representative Data

 12. Walkthrough #6: Looking at Longitudinal Data